-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-About 350 people are diagnosed with rhabdomyosarcoma each year.
+About 350 children are diagnosed with rhabdomyosarcoma each year.
 More than half of childhood rhabdomyosarcomas are diagnosed in those under age 10.
 Rhabdomyosarcoma accounts for 3% of all new childhood cancers each year in the United States.
 It is the most common soft tissue sarcoma in children.

 Source: The American Cancer Society.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.